 Compliance with Labor Laws.
 Some staffing companies may encounter problems if they preclude workers from receiving overtime pay.
 An agency that does not pay workers overtime pay or incorrectly classifies them as exempt employees may be a violation of the Fair Labor Standards Act

 Compliance with Federal Laws.
 A staffing agency is expected to comply with various statutes and other laws that pertain to hiring workers in a similar manner to private businesses.
-The staffing agency is not permitted to discriminate based on workers’ gender, age or race.
+The staffing agency is not permitted to discriminate based on workers’ gender, age, or race.
 It must also comply with the Americans with Disabilities Act.
 The staffing agency is also required to comply with all OSHA standards that are related to the job.
-The staffing agency is the company from whom the employee will request unemployment compensation from and must comply with all laws related to unemployment.
+The staffing agency is the company from whom the employee will request unemployment compensation and must comply with all laws related to unemployment.

 Contracts.
 Staffing agencies must use several types of contracts to conduct their work.
 Disputes may arise over contracts.
-The staffing agency must make an agreement with the employing company which often includes a clause regarding the amount of hours a worker must work for the employer before the employer is able to hire the employee directly.
+The staffing agency must make an agreement with the employing company which often includes a clause regarding the number of hours a worker must work for the employer before the employer is able to hire the employee directly.
 Some employers bypass these clauses.
 The staffing agency may also confront problems if an agent of the staffing company misrepresents a potential employee in violation of the terms of the contract.
 The staffing agency must also prepare enforceable contracts regarding employment and nondisclosure agreements.

 Interested in learning more about our staffing agency and how we can assist in filling vacancies?
 Contact us today!